 Valerie joined Watsi on March 12th, 2013.
-Five years ago, Valerie joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Valerie's most recent donation traveled 1,000 miles to support Daiverson, a friendly, soccer-loving 12-year-old from Venezuela, to fund hernia surgery so he can be healthy and active again.
+Six years ago, Valerie joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Valerie's most recent donation traveled 8,800 miles to support Yeang, a hardworking mother from Cambodia, to fund ear repair surgery so she can live pain free and hear easily again.

 Daiverson is an extroverted 12-year-old boy who lives with his family in Medellin, Colombia.
 His family moved from Venezuela seeking better opportunities.
 He loves to play soccer, really enjoys a good book, and loves making jokes.
 He's been diagnosed with a hernia, which is keeping him from doing all the things he loves and needs to do each day.
 With hernia surgery, he'll be able to enjoy his beloved soccer and chase his dream of being a professional soccer player one day!
 Daiverson's mother said: "I'm really thankful for your donation.
 This is the greatest gift I could ever get, thank you so much."